Ior Bock: Death

-On 23 October 2010, Bock was stabbed to death in his apartment in Helsinki.
+On 23 October 2010, Bock was stabbed to death in his apartment in Munkkiniemi, Helsinki.
 Police arrested two men, Indian nationals aged 19 and 28, who had shared his apartment and had worked as his personal assistants.

 The younger suspect was subsequently set free and cleared of all charges.
 The 28-year-old was found not culpable by reason of insanity and in 2011 he was deported to India.